-30/04/2021
+--/--/20--

-C378melb
+C379melb

 Statement of environmental significance

-The City of Melbourne’s Exceptional Tree Register 2012 (as amended in 2014) identifies trees that are of exceptional significance.
+The City of Melbourne’s Exceptional Tree Register 2019 identifies trees that are of exceptional significance.
 The trees have been identified for a variety of reasons, including their horticultural, aesthetic or historical value, because they are rare, old, or in a particular location or context; because they are an outstanding size or are a curious growth form, because they have outstanding habitat value or micro-climate services or because of their Aboriginal association or social, cultural or spiritual value.
 Many of these trees are also included in the National Trust of Australia (Victoria) Register of Significant Trees.

 These trees contribute to the character and culture of local areas and collectively, to the valuable ecosystems of the City of Melbourne’s Urban Forest.